 The tasks table allows you to see the currently running and recently completed tasks.
 To navigate your tasks more easily, you can group them by their Type, Datasource, or Status.
 Submit a task manually by clicking the ellipsis icon and selecting Submit JSON task.

-Click on the magnifying glass for any task to see more detail about it.
+Click the magnifying glass icon for any task to see more detail about it.

-Access the Lookups view from the Lookups card in the home view or by clicking on the gear icon in the upper right corner.
+Access the Lookups view from the Lookups card in the home view or by clicking the ellipsis icon in the top-level navigation.
 Here you can create and edit query time lookups.